zhixuan-lin/cs285-fall-2019/hw1/notes.md

 So data:

 * Data
-  * initial: expert
+  * initial: tuples from episodes of your expert
-  * Else: collect a certain number with the policy
+  * Else: collect a certain number of tuples with the policy
 * add to buffer
 * train using the **buffer**.

+The most important thing seems to be `n_iter`, `train_steps`, and `batch_size`